-The actual tax benefits recognized related to stock-based compensation totaled \$1.0 million, \$4.6 million, \$3.3 million and \$8.2 million for the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, respectively.
+The actual tax benefits recognized related to stock-based compensation totaled \$0.5 million, \$1.0 million and \$4.6 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 11. EMPLOYEE BENEFIT PLANS

 The Company provides a 401(k) plan that covers substantially all U.S. employees.
 Participants can elect to contribute up to 50% of their eligible earnings on a pre-tax basis, subject to Internal Revenue Service annual limitations.